RDJLM/Link-Level-Simulator-for-THz-MIMO-ISAC/README.md

 If you use this simulator for education, academic research, publication, and/or other purposes, then you must cite the following paper:

-H. Shi, C. Yang, and M. Peng, "Comprehensive Link-Level Simulator for Terahertz MIMO Integrated Sensing and Communication Systems with TDD Framework," TechRxivpreprint TechRxiv:170630579.91754896, 2024.
-DOI: doi.org/10.36227/techrxiv.170630579.91754896/v1
+H. Shi, C. Yang, and M. Peng, "Comprehensive Link-Level Simulator for Terahertz MIMO Integrated Sensing and Communication Systems with TDD Framework," IEEE Trans.
+Veh.
+Technol., 2024, early access, doi: 10.1109/TVT.2024.3422512.

 ## License